openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-param-tool.md

 ## Save Persist Parameters

-- Save persist parameters to the workspace:
+- Save persist parameters to the workspace with the following command:

   ```bash
   param save